 That’s according to West Virginia Lottery Director John Myers, who told reporters on Wednesday: “I can say we’re getting very close.
 Testing is completed on one and ongoing on another.“

-Whilst not mentioning the two sportsbooks by name, it’s strongly believed to be DraftKings at Hollywood Casino at Charles Town and FanDuel at the The Casino Club at Greenbrier Resort, both of which already account for a small amount of monthly sports betting revenue.
+Whilst not mentioning the two sportsbooks by name, it’s strongly believed to be DraftKings at Hollywood Casino at Charles Town and FanDuel at The Casino Club at Greenbrier Resort, both of which already account for a small number of monthly sports betting revenue.

 Both DraftKings and FanDuel (along with William Hill) were given approval for mobile sports betting by the West Virginia Lottery back in April, while sports betting at a handful of retail sites has been taking place since last year.
-To get an idea of whats in store, you can read more about the apps with our NJ guides – DraftKings NJ app and the FanDuel NJ app
+To get an idea of what’s in store, you can read more about the apps with our NJ guides – DraftKings app and the FanDuel app